 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11844, 12184, 12523, 12524):

-A TWT scheduled STA should not transmit frames(#8285) to the TWT scheduling AP(#6919) outside of broadcast TWT SPs and within trigger-enabled TWT SPs.
+A TWT scheduled STA should not transmit frames(#8285) to the TWT scheduling AP(#6919) outside of broadcast TWT SPs and within trigger-enabled broadcast TWT SPs, except that the STA can transmit frames within negotiated individual TWT SPs as defined in 27.7.2 (Individual TWT agreements).(#11844, 12184, 12523, 12524)

 TGax Editor: Change the paragraphs below of this subclause as follows (#AA):

-A TWT scheduled STA may request to become a member of a broadcast TWT by transmitting a frame to its associated AP that contains a TWT element with the Broadcast subfield set to 1 and the Wake TBTT Negotiation set to 1 and the TWT command field set to Request TWT or Suggest TWT or Demand TWT.
+A TWT scheduled STA may request to become a member of a broadcast TWT by transmitting a frame to its associated AP that contains a TWT element with the Negotiation Type subfield set to 3 and the TWT Command field set to Request TWT or Suggest TWT or Demand TWT.
 The TWT Parameter set indicates the Broadcast TWT ID of the broadcast TWT that the STA is requesting to join.
-See Table 27-4 (Broadcast TWT membership exchanges). (#4767, #4846, #7210, #7211, #7212, #7213, #7214, #7215, #8084, #8423)
+See Table 27-4 (Broadcast TWT membership exchanges).(#AA) (#4767, #4846, #7210, #7211, #7212, #7213, #7214, #7215, #8084, #8423)

-A TWT scheduled STA may terminate membership in a broadcast TWT by transmitting a frame to its associated AP that contains a TWT element with the Negotiation Type field set to 3 and the TWT command field set to Reject TWT or by Transmitting a TWT Teardown frame that has the Negotiation Type set to 3. (#4767)(#4846)
+A TWT scheduled STA may terminate membership in a broadcast TWT by transmitting a frame to its associated AP that contains a TWT element with the Negotiation Type field set to 3 and the TWT Command field set to Reject TWT or by transmitting a TWT Teardown frame that has the Negotiation Type set to 3.(#AA) (#4767)(#4846)

-A TWT scheduled STA that receives a TWT element with the TWT Request field equal to 0, the Broadcast field equal to 1,the Wake TBTT Negotiation field equal to 1 and the TWT Command field equal to Accept is a member of the broadcast TWT identified by the <broadcast TWT ID, MAC address> tuple, where the broadcast TWT ID is the value of the Broadcast TWT ID subfield in the TWT element and the MAC address which is the TA of the MMPDU that contained the TWT element is equal to the MAC address of the AP with which the STA is associated, regardless of whether the TWT scheduled STA had previously transmitted a corresponding TWT element to the AP with the value Suggest TWT or Demand TWT in the TWT Command field.(#4767)(#4846)
+A TWT scheduled STA that receives a TWT element with the TWT Request field equal to 0, the Negotiation Type subfield(#AA) equal to 3 and the TWT Command field equal to Accept is a member of the broadcast TWT identified by the <broadcast TWT ID, MAC address> tuple, where the broadcast TWT ID is the value of the Broadcast TWT ID subfield in the TWT element and the MAC address which is the TA of the MMPDU that contained the TWT element is equal to the MAC address of the AP with which the STA is associated, regardless of whether the TWT scheduled STA had previously transmitted a corresponding TWT element to the AP with the value Request TWT, Suggest TWT or Demand TWT in the TWT Command field.(#AA) (#4767)(#4846)

 TGax Editor: Change the paragraphs and the table below of this subclause as follows (#CID 12238, 13790, 12526, 12527, AA):

-Valid broadcast TWT membership exchanges are described in Table 27-4 (Broadcast TWT membership exchanges).
-In addition to the exchanges shown in Table 27-4 (Broadcast TWT membership exchanges), the TWT scheduling AP may respond to an initiating frame that solicits membership in a broadcast TWT schedule with an indication or solicitation of the establishment of an individual TWT agreement.
+Valid broadcast TWT membership exchanges are described in Table 27-4 (Broadcast TWT membership exchanges). (#AA)